-Perhaps one of the first things a student of journalism learns is that bad news is good news!
+Perhaps one of the first things students of journalism are taught is that bad news is good news!
 I think it’s really not the fault of journalism; it’s just a reflection of society.
-Often times, negative news attracts people’s interest more than positive news.
+Oftentimes, negative news attracts people’s interest more than positive news.

-When things are working normally, they won’t attract much public interest as when there is a disruption, crisis, when everything is collapsing.
-Most people won’t buy a newspaper that reports that hospital workers are working despite the COVID-19 pandemic.
-It’s considered normal!
+When things are working normally, they won’t attract much public interest as when there is a disruption, crisis, or when everything is collapsing.
+Most people won’t buy a newspaper that reports that hospital workers are working, attending to patients.
+It’s considered normal.

 Actually, they are trained to have a nose for news and expose what somebody else is trying to cover up.
-Oddity and conflicts are two of the elements of good news but the press is sometimes accused of sensationalism in the presentation of its reports.
-I think journalists report positive things, too, for us to read.
+Oddity and conflicts are two of the elements of good news but the public sometimes accuses the media of sensationalism in the presentation of reports.
+Although this allegation is not totally false, I think journalists report positive things, too, for us to read.
 Maybe they’re not just given the same prominence as the bad news.

-Having said that, over 2,000 years ago, there was good news that was also good news!
+Over 2,000 years ago, there was good news that was also good news!
 The birth of Jesus Christ!
-The news source was an angel!
-News reporters wouldn’t have attached any importance to His birth because there was nothing strange about it.
+The news source was an angel.
+News reporters wouldn’t have attached any importance to His birth because there was nothing strange about it unless they were aware before that the mother was a virgin.
 The child had normal features that babies have; so, it wouldn’t have been good news!